whoschek/bzfs/README.md

     daily snapshots, and 'latest 50%' will only include one of these two daily snapshots.

-    *Note:* Bookmarks are always retained aka included if a non-empty rankrange is specified; Bookmarks do not count towards N or N% wrt. rank.
+    *Note:* Bookmarks are always retained aka included in order to help find common snapshots between source and destination.
+Bookmarks do not count towards N or N% wrt. rank.

     *Note:* If a snapshot is excluded this decision is never reconsidered because exclude takes precedence over include.